sjbylo/aba/README.md

 Aba makes it easier to install an OpenShift cluster - "Cluster Zero" - into a disconnected environment, onto vSphere or ESXi (or bare-metal).
-Aba uses the Agent-based installer under the covers which means there is no need to configure a load balancer, a bootstrap node or even require DHCP.
+Aba uses the Agent-based installer which means there is no need to configure a load balancer, a bootstrap node or even require DHCP.

 Aba automatically completes the following:
-1. Installs the Quay mirror registry onto localhost (your bastion).
+1. Installs the Quay mirror registry onto localhost or a remote host.
 This is optional as you can choose to use your existing registry.
-1. Uses Quay's credentials to build out the Agent-based configuration files.
+1. Uses Quay's credentials and other inputs to build out the Agent-based configuration files.
-1. Generates the needed boot ISO.
+1. Triggers the generation of the needed agent-based boot ISO.
-1. Creates and starts the required VMs in ESXi (or vSphere).
+1. Creates the required VMs in ESXi (or vSphere).
 1. Monitors the installation progress.

 ## Prerequisites